 #5.
 Lemon Balm

 Another fantastic substitute for Lemongrass is the lemon balm, covering the structure of any dish you’re preparing.
 It is a perfect substitute for Lemongrass, specifically for cooking purposes.
 People use it ideally for dessert rather than savory.
 You can easily chip them and add in between the cooking to maintain the lemon balm’s dedicated flavor.
 This amazing spice can easily be found in any supermarket.

-- The proportion is divided into 4:1 ratio with four lemon balm leaves makes up one stalk of Lemongrass.
+- The proportion is divided into a 4:1 ratio with four lemon balm leaves makes up one stalk of Lemongrass.

 #6.
 Lemon Juice